Editor’s Note: This story was updated on July 10, 2023.

-Georgetown announced today the establishment of a new Racial Justice Institute (RJI) and the hire of three faculty members in the areas of law, the arts, health and public policy who will lead the institute’s interdisciplinary work that pushes the frontiers of knowledge about race, equity and action.
+Georgetown has established a new Racial Justice Institute (RJI), a research hub led by faculty members in the areas of law, the arts, health and public policy who will advance the Institute’s interdisciplinary work to push the frontiers of knowledge on race, equity and action.

-The Racial Justice Institute at Georgetown will serve as a hub where scholars, activists and thought leaders may work across the academic, policy and advocacy spaces and serve as a place to seed and inspire the next generation of scholars and leaders addressing the vestiges of enslavement and well-being of Black, Indigenous and people of color.
+The RJI will serve as a nexus for scholars, activists and thought leaders to work across the academic, policy and advocacy spaces and as a place to inspire the next generation of scholars and leaders addressing the vestiges of enslavement and well-being of Black, Indigenous and people of color.

-Legal scholar Robin Lenhardt, health and society scholar Derek M. Griffith and theater and performing arts scholar Anita Gonzalez, have been tapped to lead the new Racial Justice Institute and later will be joined by a fourth faculty member from the McCourt School of Public Policy at Georgetown.
+Legal scholar Robin Lenhardt, health and society scholar Derek M. Griffith and theater and performing arts scholar Anita Gonzalez, have been tapped to lead the new institute.
+Public policy scholar Evelyn Patterson, who will begin teaching at the McCourt School of Public Policy in spring 2024, joined the leadership team in summer 2023.

 It Takes a Community